gustavNdamukong/laravel-api-with-jwt/README.md

 # Features

+## Laravel version: 11
 * This API application has the following features & endpoints

     * POST request to signup a new user

     * POST request to login a new user

+    * POST request to logout a user (secured route)

+    * POST request to refresh the user's access token

     * GET request to fetch all customers